darthblanc/agentic-file-explorer/README.md

 - Check out the system_prompts directory.
 You can update system prompts here for the orchestrator and summarizer agents here.
 - By default the short term memory agent is run if you run the main.py file.
 - The new short term memory agent capability is not yet integrated with the UI.
+- For verbose flag update might break argument parsing behaviour.
+Use `--verbose true` for now.

 ## User Interface (UI)